 The King Bird Sanctuary, created by the Hanover Conservancy in 2011, honors the memory of two prominent Hanover conservationists and Conservancy members, Nan and Allen King.
 Located on the beautiful Upper Meadow of the town’s Hayes Farm Park, the King Sanctuary includes an extensive demonstration planting of native trees and shrubs.
 In the future, the Town intends to permanently protect the land with a conservation easement to be held by the Hanover Conservancy.

-A trail from the Etna Library leads to the Upper Meadow and will eventually allow visitors to explore the entire property and the town’s adjacent Trescott Ridge Wetlands.
-The Conservancy and the town’s Conservation Commission have partnered to create this sanctuary to benefit Etna Village…and area birds and wildlife.
+A trail from the Etna Library leads to the Upper Meadow and allows visitors to explore the entire property and the town’s adjacent Trescott Ridge Wetlands via the Audrey McCollum Trail, built in 2017.
+The Conservancy and the town’s Conservation Commission have partnered to create this sanctuary to benefit Etna Village and area birds and wildlife.
 See photos of warblers and other birds observed among the blooming crabapples at the Sanctuary.

 Preparing the Upper Meadow for planting required removal of a major infestation of invasive plants, including barberry, honeysuckle, and glossy buckthorn.
 Conservancy volunteers worked with the crew of E. C. Brown’s Nursery to remove the brush before the plantings were installed.

 Dominating the crest of the knoll is a stone bench, created from a glacial boulder by sculptor Chance Anderson of Canterbury, NH.
 Two smaller seats nearby, formed of a single stone cut in half, carry inset illustrations of a kingbird and a chickadee.